 This menu tab displays the Global Communication and Time Settings menu page used to set an IP address and the internal time system.
-The IP address is used for the operation of the unit in a network and essential for software upgrades as well as the import or export of user presets (see chapter 8 for more details).
+The IP address is used for the operation of the unit in a network and essential for software upgrades as well as the import or export of user presets (see Chapter 8 for more details).
 The internal time system can either be synchronized to a NTP server or be set manually.
 It e. g. provides the basis for the ITU BS.1771 Longterm readings and documentation.

-If you want to use DHCP, the TCP/IP protocol or the NTP Time server, please make sure, that your unit is connected to the network via the Ethernet connector (see chapter 7.3.4).
+If you want to use DHCP, the TCP/IP protocol or the NTP Time server, please make sure, that your unit is connected to the network via the Ethernet connector (see Chapter 7.3.4).

-Fig. 6-51: The Global Communication and Time Settings menu page
+Fig. 6-55: The Global Communication and Time Settings menu page

-- Use DHCP (Dynamic Host Configuration Protocol) With this checkbox the automatic and dynamic allocation of an IP address can be activated when a suitable server is used. - IP Address (4 x) The unit can be accessed in a network via an IP address.
+- Use DHCP (Dynamic Host Configuration Protocol)

+With this checkbox the automatic and dynamic allocation of an IP address can be activated when a suitable server is used. - IP Address (4 x) The unit can be accessed in a network via an IP address.
 All four 3-digit blocks of the address in the four list boxes must be entered.

-These four list boxe to other networks. es define the IP address of the computer used as bridge and vice versa.
-Thi e.g. for the NTP Se onverts domain names into appropriate IP addresses is allows the entry of a name in plain text into a text field erver (see below) without knowing its IP address.
-These ine the IP address where the nameserver is located. tup sequence of the SurroundMonitor units is running d the netmask addresses are shown in the lower right splay. clock by querying client, which every Protocol (NTP) is a protocol for synchronizing a system NTP servers.
-This check box enables the internal NTP day synchronizes the time system with the NTP server TP Server Name text field. on immediately starts the synchronization of the time rver.
-The device can be blocked for some minutes until e field opens the NTP Server menu page with a keypad ternet address of the NTP server (e.g. "pool.ntp.org", y of month, Hour, Minute, Seconds ffers the common defined time zones.
-Select the one is to your country. running the time system with the settings made for the current time and the corresponding time zone.
+Tł hese four list boxes define the IP address of the computer used as bridge of other networks.
+Th ar e. ameserver (4 x) the nameserver converts domain names into appropriate IP addresses and vice versa.
+This allows the entry of a name in plain text into a text field a g. for the NTP Server (see below) without knowing its IP address.
+These four list boxes define the IP address where the nameserver is located.
+Note: When the startup sequence of the SurroundControl units is running the TCP/IP and the netmask addresses are shown in the lower right edge of the display.
+Th cl cl se NTP Server → Ne Network Time Protocol (NTP) is a protocol for synchronizing a system lock by querying NTP servers.
+This check box enables the internal NTP lient, which every day synchronizes the time system with the NTP server amed with the NTP Server Name text field.
+Pr Sy et time from NTP server ressing this button immediately starts the synchronization of the time system via NTP server.
+The device can be blocked for some minutes ntil it is synchronized.
+Se ke TP Server Name electing the text field displays the NTP Server menu page with a eypad for entering the internet address of the NTP server (e. g. ool.ntp.org, see Fig. 6-54).
+W ear, Month, Day of month, Hour, Minute, Seconds ith these list boxes the current date and the current time can be set nanually.
+Th imezone his combo box offers the common defined time zones.
+Select the one hich corresponds to your country. et time manuallyhis button starts running the time system with the settings made for the current date, the current time and the corresponding time zone.